Productivity8 min read· April 22, 2026

 When NOT to use Claude API:

-• One-off usage (use claude.ai web interface instead — free)
+• One-off usage → use claude.ai web interface (free tier available)

 Step 1: Get an API Key

-Go to console.anthropic.com and sign up (email + password).
+Go to console.anthropic.com and sign up (email + password, no credit card for free tier).

-4. Copy the key — save it somewhere safe (you won't see it again)
+4. Copy the key — save it now (you won't see it again)

-Never share your key publicly or commit it to Git.
+Never share your key or commit it to Git.
+It grants full API access under your account.

 1.3 Set Environment Variable